kellerberrin/KGL_Gene/README.md

 C++ Population Genome Comparison Toolkit
 ----------------------------------------

-This software is under an MIT license, do with it as you please.
+This software is under an MIT license, you may use or modify any part of the code for any purpose.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OR GUARANTEE OF ANY KIND.

 A toolkit that uses SAM/BAM/VCF files to analyze Insert/Deletes (Indels) and Single Nucleotide Polymorphisms (SNP) variants in genome populations.